IAmJonoBo/Emperator/docs/tutorial/getting-started.md

 - Replace the hardcoded credential with a secrets manager reference.
 - Move the database call into a dedicated service module and expose a service method to the controller.

-Re-run `emperor apply` until the summary shows `✅ Standards satisfied`.
+Re-run `emperator apply` until the summary shows `✅ Standards satisfied`.

 ## Step 5 — Align linting and install the pre-commit hook